Solid-Interactive/solid-book/README.md

 ## Links

-For linkg PhpStorm has good auto-completion.
+For links PhpStorm has good auto-completion.